luizbgomide/EclipsePhase2e-ptbr/src/19/06-rules-primmer.md

 - The order in which you act is determined by rolling 1d6 and adding your Initiative stat.
 - The highest result goes first; others follow in descending order.
-- On tied initiatives, you go simultaneously or use REF or a roll-offto determine order.
+- On tied initiatives, you go simultaneously or use REF or a roll-off to determine order.
 - You may _delay_ and act later in Initiative order; the count on which you act becomes your Initiative in subsequent turns.

 <blockquote>